Working with Neurodivergence

 Goals...

-Sarah wants to share her enriched knowledge and experience of neurodivergence to help others spot the traits, as she recognises the impact that early awareness can make.
+Sarah wants to share her deepened understanding and lived experience of neurodivergence to help others recognise and appreciate neurodivergent ways of being, knowing that early awareness can make a meaningful difference.

 Sarah plans to delivery her training courses to as many people as possible so that this shared knowledge can reduce the level of anxiety and suffering.